 I'm a man who, history has documented, is willing to try new things, and this week, I thought "I've never actually bought, and read, the Sun!".
 Well, when you combine that with the release of the brand-new and not-at-all-like-the-News-of-the-World Sun on Sunday, it was an ideal opportunity to dip my toes into tabloid water.
 In the interests of a fair comparison, I also got The Mail on Sunday, its main rival in the Sunday paper market.
 Here is a comparison of each against each other.

-has the newstritional (Deliberate pun) content of a cereal box.
+The Sun has the newstritional (Deliberate pun) content of a cereal box.
 If you want a series of insightful, thoughtful articles, examining the biggest issues society faces today, with relevant examples from this week, The Sun is not the place to look.
 It's like a kid's "My First Newspaper", with big, exciting pictures and small, simple words.
 Of the opening ten pages, 5 can be considered "News", and three of them are about the "Indy" debate.
 Seriously, they shorten independence to "indy".
 It's got 12 letters, I can't be expected to read all of them.
 They also have "Celebrity" endorsements littered throughout the paper, as this is the glorious first edition, to quote them; "A new era has dawned".
 One such celebrity endorsement is The Krankies.
 Oh yes, the ever-relevant Krankies, thank God you sought out their opinion of the paper, I couldn't imagine doing anything without their agreement.
 Another celebrity was Barbara Rafferty.
 You know, from Rab C Nesbitt?
 The wife, of a supporting character!
 Don't tell me you don't remember!
 She was on River City, till about 3 years ago?
 Come on!
 No?
 She's one of 3 former River City stars to say the Sun's great.
 I wouldn't expect you to get the other two either.

 The Mail isn't exactly content-heavy either, in fairness to the Sun, but it does at least have a token effort at including news (Judging by the randomness of the articles, largely by accident.
 "Oh no, Mr Dacre, I accidentally ran an article containing news!"
 "It's too late now, we've already started printing!" is probably a common exchange in the editor's office).